General Hospital: History

 In July 2015, it was revealed Carlivati was fired as head writer; Shelly Altman and Jean Passanante were hired as his successors.
 On September 16, 2016, Daytime Confidential reported that Valentini, Passanante and Altman re-signed with the show.
 On June 6, 2017, Passanante announced her decision to retire from the serial.
 On July 29, 2017, it was revealed through Passanante that breakdown writer Chris Van Etten would be promoted to co-head writer as her successor.
 On February 23, 2018, the serial aired its 14,000th episode.
 On July 30, 2019, Altman announced her retirement; breakdown writer Dan O'Connor was named as her successor, joining Van Etten as co-head writer.
 On June 22, 2022, the soap aired its 15,000 episode; in celebration, the episode focused on Francis' Laura Spencer.

 On January 22, 2024, it was announced Van Etten and O'Connor had been dismissed from their positions as co-head writers; former associate head writer Patrick Mulcahey and present script editor Elizabeth Korte were named as their replacements.
 Per reports, material from the former regime aired into March 2024.
 Five months later, it was announced Mulcahey had been dismissed from his position as head writer.
 Mulcahey's final credited episode aired on August 6; the following day, it was announced Van Etten would resume the role of co-head writer credit, with Cathy LePard named as associate head writer.
+General Hospital aired its 16,000th episode on July 13, 2026.